verilator/verilator/docs/guide/exe_verilator.rst

    prototypes.
 Use of the VPI is not recommended as many design details may be exposed, and an INSECURE warning will be issued.

+.. option:: --protect-key <key>

+   Specifies the private key for :vlopt:`--protect-ids`.
+For best security this key should be 16 or more random bytes, a reasonable secure choice is the output of :command:`verilator --generate-key` .
+Typically, a key would be created by the user once for a given protected design library, then every Verilator run for subsequent versions of that library would be passed the same :vlopt:`--protect-key`.
+Thus, if the input Verilog is similar between library versions (Verilator runs), the Verilated code will likewise be mostly similar.

+   If :vlopt:`--protect-key` is not specified and a key is needed, Verilator will generate a new key for every Verilator run.
+As the key is not saved, this is best for security, but means every Verilator run will give vastly different output even for identical input, perhaps harming compile times (and certainly thrashing any "ccache").

 .. option:: --protect-lib <name>

    Produces a DPI library similar to :vlopt:`--lib-create`, but hides